Sir John Banks, 1st Baronet: Life

 Banks was the son of Caleb Bankes (died 1669) of Maidstone, Kent, gent, and Martha Dann.
 He was educated at Emmanuel College, Cambridge.

 About 1657, Banks married Elizabeth Dethick, daughter of Sir John Dethick.
-They had several children, including Caleb, Mary and Elizabeth.
+They had several children.
 His son Caleb was MP for various constituencies, but predeceased him without issue in 1696.

 Banks was created a baronet by King Charles II in 1661.
 He was elected a Fellow of the Royal Society in 1668.

 He invested in the overseas trade with the East and with Africa and in 1677 was financially involved in an expedition to search for a North-east trade route.
 He was Governor of the East India Company in 1673–74.